moussa-b/quran-interview/lib/api/clients/quran/README.md

 - Cache persists for the lifetime of the server process
 - Use `clearTranslationCache()` to manually clear (useful for testing)

+### Recitation Cache (`recitations.ts`)
+- Recitation lists are cached by language to avoid duplicate network calls
+- Cache persists for the lifetime of the server process
+- Use `clearRecitationCache()` to manually clear (useful for testing)

 ## Security

 - All API calls are server-side only